Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-06-05-gcs-front-end-development.md

 ## Code and Test

-You may need to deploy the `gcs-back-end` first, so that you can request the API from the front-end.
+You may need to deploy the `gcs-back-end` first, so that you can request APIs from the front-end.

 We recommend you to use the `docker-compose` to deploy the `gcs-back-end`, those below are required: